gaurav1264/zephyr-data-migrator/README.md

 ## Instructions
 - Clone project locally
-- Open project in IntelliJ 2020+
+- Open project in IntelliJ 2020.2 (Or any other version with gradle <7.0)
 - Enable Annotation processor in IntelliJ
 - Open Terminal & Build project using below command
     - "gradlew clean build"